SWEET RUIN BOOK AND EXHIBITION IN THE MEDIA

 NEW SOCIAL MEDIA CHANNELS FOR STAYING IN TOUCH

-I’ve created a professional Facebook page, for posting announcements and links to new blog posts.
+I’ve started a professional Facebook page, for posting announcements and links to new blog posts.
 Click Like to automatically get updates in your feed.
-I’ve also created an Instagram account, for posting works in progress and the occasional blast from the past.
+I’ve also opened an Instagram account, for posting works in progress and the occasional blast from the past.
 I’m no longer using Twitter; it’s too hard to compete with all the bloviation

 WORK / IDEAS IN PROGRESS